Overview

 Locked columns: Checkbox, Name Cell, Actions

-Darker borders are applied to locked columns when non-locked cells also have vertical borders.
+Darker borders are applied to locked columns when non-locked cells also have vertical

 Locked columns allow users to horizontally scroll a table and maintain viewing of certain columns.
 They are visually represented with a vertical border.